moonrepo/setup-moon-action/README.md

-# moon - Setup toolchain
+# moon - Setup moon and toolchain

-???
+A GitHub action that sets up an environment for moon by...

+Installing the `moon` binary globally using the [official installation script](https://moonrepo.dev/docs/install), and appending the installation directory to `PATH`.

+And also caching the moon toolchain at `~/.moon`, keyed by hashing the `.moon/toolchain.yml` configuration file found in the repository.

 ## Installation